atomicbanana777/JavaStudy_PropertiesFile/README.md

 In this study, I was using Java Class `Properties` to load and store properties file.
 I also used try-with-resources which is Java SE 7 feature.

-I think the most diffcult part is to get the path of the properties file since your JAR program can be placed in anywhere.
+I think the most difficult part is to get the path of the properties file since your JAR program can be placed in anywhere.

 ## To build